 Brief: As many of our travelers know, Nat Hab is based out of Boulder, Colorado.
 Though you’ve been all over the map, this has been your home base for the past five years.
 What would you say is your go-to hike out here?

 Brokvist: I really like going up into Glacier Gorge and Rocky Mountain National Park.
-I go up there a fair bit, but I prefer the weekdays and, in the wintertime, to enjoy a more secluded wilderness experience without the usual crowds.
+I go up there a fair bit, but I prefer going on weekdays and in the wintertime to enjoy a more secluded wilderness experience without the usual crowds.

 Brief: What sort of wildlife can you spot on the trails?

-Brokvist: As you come into the park, it’s usually easy to find elk—particularly in the autumn when they’re all running around and being goofy.
-I always spend a little time with them, and then I know a good place where the bighorn sheep tend to come down, and I’ll watch the sheep for a little while too.
+Brokvist: As you come into the park, it’s usually easy to find elk—particularly in the autumn, when they’re all running around and being goofy.
+I always spend a little time with them.
+Then I know a good place where the bighorn sheep tend to come down, and I’ll watch the sheep for a little while too.